For Jeeps with rear drum brakes

 This indicates that your brake shoe linings are more than likely worn.

 In vehicles with rear drum brakes, you will have to press further down on the brake pedal as the shoe linings become more worn over time.

 You can fix this by installing new rear brake pads.

 If your brake pedal sinks to the floor and you have all-disc brakes, there are only three possible causes.

 - Your brake fluid is low. (you can check this in the same way as explained above)

-- You recently had work done on your brakes and the pushrod on your master cylinder was not adjusted properly.
+- You recently had work done on your brakes, and the pushrod on your master cylinder was not appropriately adjusted.

 - You have an internal leak in the master cylinder.

-Unlike jeeps that have rear drum brakes, the wearing of the shoe linings on vehicles with all disk brakes will not cause the brake pedal to sink to the floor.
+Unlike Jeeps with rear drum brakes, wearing the shoe linings on vehicles with all disk brakes will not cause the brake pedal to sink to the floor.